-The Attendance Officer will communicate any concerns to Form Tutors, Year Team Leaders/ Directors of Learning and Pastoral Support Managers.
+The Attendance Officer will communicate any concerns to Form Tutors, Year Team Leaders and Pastoral Support Managers.
 She will also meet with the Pastoral Support Managers weekly to discuss any concerns and be updated on any pastoral/medical issues which may be causing absence.